Sports in Chicago

 Sports in Chicago include many professional sports teams.
-Chicago is one of ten U.S. cities to have teams from the five major American professional team sports (baseball, football, basketball, hockey, and soccer).
+Chicago is one of eleven U.S. cities to have teams from the five major American professional team sports (baseball, football, basketball, hockey, and soccer).
 Chicago has been named as the "Best Sports City" by Sporting News three times: 1993, 2006, and 2010.

 Chicago was a candidate city for the 2016 Summer Olympics but lost to Rio de Janeiro.
 Chicago also hosted the 1959 Pan American Games, as well as the 2006 Gay Games.
 Chicago hosted the inaugural 1968 Special Olympics Summer World Games as well as its second games in 1970.
 Chicago also was the host of the 2017 Warrior Games.

 Major league teams

 The following is a list of active, professional major-league Chicago sports teams, ranked by attendance: